Route: Taraz – Sairam – Shymkent – Otrar – Turkestan – Aksu-Zhabagly (South Kazakhstan)

 Breakfast at the hotel and check-out.
 Transfer to Aksu-Zhabagly Reserve (125 km).
-Horseback tour in the reserve.
+Horseback riding in the reserve (Optional on request).

 Aksu-Zhabagly is the oldest natural reserve in Kazakhstan, located at the spurs of the Western Tien-Shan Mountains at an altitude from 1000 to 4280 meters above sea level.
 The basic high-altitude zones are represented here: semi-deserts substitute dry motley grass of steppes, luxurious plots of meadows give way to thickets of creeping juniper.
 Patchwork of colorful alpine flowers adorns the base of rigorous peaks with dazzling snow and bluish tongues of glaciers.
 The reserve is a rich treasury of rare, endangered and endemic species of animals and plants.
 It is home for argali and ibex, deer and roe deer, lynx and snow leopards, wolves, foxes, bears, porcupines and ermines.
 Bearded vultures, griffons and golden eagles are flying high in the sky…

 Transfer to Tulkubas railway station (25 km).
 Departure to Almaty by evening train.

 Group discounts available.